-As a result of several of our acquisitions, we now have intangible assets related to customer contracts; these are amortized over a period of approximately one to five years from the respective date of acquisition.
+As a result of several of our acquisitions, we have intangible assets related to customer contracts; these are amortized over a period of approximately one to five years from the respective date of acquisition.
 This amortization is recorded as a direct expense for energy efficiency.
-Amortization expense for the three months ended March 31, 2013 and 2012, related to customer contracts was \$0.2 million and \$1.0 million, respectively, and is included in energy efficiency expenses in the condensed consolidated statements of (loss) income.
+For the three months ended June 30, 2013 and 2012, we recorded amortization expense of \$0.2 million and \$0.6 million, respectively, related to customer contracts.
+For the six months ended June 30, 2013 and 2012, we recorded amortization expense of \$0.5 million and \$1.6 million, respectively, related to customer contracts.
+Amortization expense related to these intangible assets is included in energy efficiency expenses in the condensed consolidated statements of (loss) income.